-The immediate trigger for the start of the uprising was apparently trivial.
-The 'Brown Bess' smoothbroke muskets of the military were replaced by the new Enfield rifles.
+The 'Brown Bess'smoothbroke muskets of the military were replaced by the new Enfield rifles.
 To load the rifle the soldiers had to remove the cap of the cartridge, which had a patch greased reportedly with fats of pig and the cow..
 The Indian soldiers showed reluctance because of their religious considerations